 Trend #4: Sustainability is growing

-- Many of the stands at EuroShop included messaging about their sustainable initiatives.
-From going plastic-free, to offering energy-efficient and low-carbon solutions, many eco-friendly labels and statements were prominently displayed.
+Many of the stands at EuroShop included messaging about their sustainable initiatives.
+From going plastic-free, to offering energy-efficient and low-carbon solutions, a number of eco-friendly labels and statements were prominently displayed.

-- There were splashes of greenery, although many exhibitors used plastic plants.
+Splashes of greenery were also apparent – although many used plastic plants.
 While plastic isn’t a sustainable material, it is low maintenance, re-usable and transports easily, which could be seen as having advantages in the long-term.

 Trend #5: Telling stories

-- Experiential design – using your display to tell a story that engages your client’s senses and imagination – is another trend that continues to dominate displays.
+Experiential design – using your display to tell a story that engages your client’s senses and imagination – is another trend that continues to dominate this space.